mvadari/xrpl-docs/Permissioned DEX XLS.md

 ## n+1.
 Open Questions

-* Should an account that has DepositAuth enabled be forced to use domains? i.e. the `OfferCreate` will fail if they don't have a `DomainID`.
-Or is it more of an "at your own risk" situation?
 * Does a permissioned offer need to be able to be part of multiple domains?
 * Should there be a flag on a domain to make it immutable and/or undeleteable?
 * Does the domain owner need to have trustlines for the tokens/hold the credentials?